-Holes: The number of holes in the bolt hole pattern

-Repeats: The number of times the programmed events are repeated in the Subroutine events.

-% Feed: The percentage of the feeds in the programmed events to apply to the Subroutine events.

-% RPM: The percentage of RPM in the programmed events to apply to the Subroutine events.
+- # Holes: The number of holes in the bolt hole pattern - # Passes: The number of cycles to machine to the final depth spaced equally from Z Rapid to Z End (hint: keep Z Rapid small). - # PECKS: The default is displayed either Variable, Fixed or Chip Break.
+You may override the default by choosing the Options Info key. - # Repeats: The number of times the programmed events are repeated in the Subroutine events. - # Rest Passes: The number of cycles to machine to the final depth in the rest (residual) material with the finish tool. - % Feed: The percentage of the feeds in the programmed events to apply to the Subroutine events. - % RPM: The percentage of RPM in the programmed events to apply to the Subroutine events.